biersquirrel/AI_in_Finance/README.md

 ## Getting Started

-In order to run a dev server on your local host, you will need to first install all the required npm packages for the frontend.
+In order to run a dev server on your local host, you will need to first install all the required npm packages for the front-end.

 `cd client`